dev-xo/remix-saas/README.md

 ### ▫️ Stripe Webhook

-To start receiving Stripe Events to our Webhook Endpoint, we will need to have Stripe CLI installed in our workspace.
+Let's see how we can start receiving Stripe Events to our Webhook Endpoint.

 - Install [Stripe CLI](https://stripe.com/docs/stripe-cli)